| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 decide what he would do and where he would go.

-help wondering if there might have been a few individuals who found this
+if there might have been a few individuals who found this new situation rather

 You see, for those born into